vgwb/Antura_arabic/docs/Modules/Logging.md

 The logging is a two-phases procedure.
 As a first phase, the MiniGame gathers measurements whenever it detects that a learning action has been completed.
 This can happen anytime while playing the MiniGame and is related to a specific Learning Item.
-The MiniGame code may call call **MinigameLogManager.OnAnswer(ILivingLetterData _data, bool _isPositiveResult)**, determining whether an interaction with a specific learning content instance (represented by the ILivingLetterData reference) is to be considered positive or negative.
+The MiniGame code may call5 `MinigameLogManager.OnAnswer(ILivingLetterData _data, bool _isPositiveResult)`, determining whether an interaction with a specific learning content instance (represented by the ILivingLetterData reference) is to be considered positive or negative.
 This will create a **ILivingLetterAnswerData** instance.

 **ILivingLetterAnswerData** instances are buffered by the MinigameLogManager during play.